Senryoku/SenBoy/README.md

 ## Compilation

-Compilation has only been tested on Ubuntu/Windows (MinGW) with g++.
+Compilation is only being tested on Windows (MinGW) with g++ 6.1.0, and occasionally on Ubuntu.
 You will need CMake and a copy of SFML 2.X (see Dependencies).
 On Windows, or if you used a non standard install path, you may want to set the CMake variables `CMAKE_PREFIX_PATH` to where are stored the SFML libraries and `SFML_INCLUDE_DIR` to the folder containing the SFML headers (using cmake-gui or the command line).
 Once this done, this should be enough:
 ````
 cmake .